Svishtov: Name

 The origins of the name Svishtov can be found in its old Bulgarian variation Sveshtniy (Свѣщний), deriving from the word svesht or svyasht (свѣщ), meaning "candle".
 This was due to the existence of a lighthouse in the city.
 The previous name Sistova was first mentioned in the peace treaty that ended the Austro-Turkish War in 1791, when Bulgaria was still under Ottoman rule.
 This name was chosen instead of the Turkish word Zigit.
 During the Ottoman rule of Bulgaria the town was also known as Ziștovi and in Romanian as Șiștova.

 Geography

 Svishtov is situated in northern central Bulgaria on the right bank of the Danube river in its southernmost point, across from Zimnicea, Romania.
 The town lies 237 km north-east of the capital Sofia, and 251 km west of the major Black Sea port of Varna.
 Other important cities in the region are Pleven 80 km away, and Ruse 90 km away.

-The port of Svishtov is the southernmost harbour on the Danube.
+The port of Svishtov is the southernmost harbor on the Danube.
 It is served around the clock by the Svishtov-Zimnich ferry — a regular operation Ro-ro ferryboat across the Danube between Svishtov and Zimnicea.
 The ferry shortens the road path to and from Turkey to Central and Western Europe by 140 km when compared to the traditional route over the Danube Bridge at Ruse-Giurgiu and allows a time gain of nearly four hours thus avoiding the traffic in and around the city of Bucharest.